-Sniffing Labrador Retrievers join Thai coronavirus fight | Health
+Sniffing Labrador retrievers join Thai coronavirus fight | Health

 Thailand has started deploying a canine virus-detecting squad in hopes of quickly identifying people with COVID-19 as the country faces a surge in cases, with clusters at construction sites, crowded slum communities and large markets.

-Angel, Bobby and Bravo are among six Labrador Retrievers that have been trained by researchers at the veterinary faculty of Bangkok's Chulalongkorn University to sniff out a unique odor that people with COVID-19 produce in their sweat, the researchers say.
+Angel, Bobby and Bravo are among six Labrador retrievers that have been trained by researchers at the Faculty of Veterinary Science at Bangkok's Chulalongkorn University to sniff out a unique odor that people with COVID-19 produce in their sweat, the researchers say.

 Since May 10, the three have tested more than 1,000 samples from college staff, students and people outside the university.

-The results so far are impressive.
-After a few seconds of sniffing sweat samples placed in metal containers, the dogs can tell which people have COVID-19 infections.
+The results so far are impressive with a success rate of nearly 95%.
+After a few seconds of sniffing sweat samples placed in metal containers, the dogs can tell which people have COVID-19.
 If there's no trace of infection, the dog will walk pass the sample.
 If it is positive, it will sit in front of it.

-Prof. Kaywalee Chatdarong, head of the research team, said she was aware that other countries have been using dogs to identify coronavirus infections, including Finland, the United Arab Emirates, Germany and India, but that she had no idea if it would work in Thailand because of the country's spicy and flavorful cuisine.
+Prof. Kaywalee Chatdarong, head of the research team, said she was aware that other countries have been using dogs to identify the coronavirus, including Finland, the United Arab Emirates, Germany and India, but that she had no idea if it would work in Thailand because of the country's spicy and flavorful cuisine.

 Suwanna Thanaboonsombat, a volunteer who collects samples to bring to the lab, said the canine testers add a big element of convenience because they can check samples from people who can't go out to be tested.